ervinne13/gg-mern-workshop/modules/react-basics/tic-tac-toe.md

 # Tic Tac Toe Game

+When the total markup is relatively small, we can create non react test markup first before converting it to an actual react application.

 ## Creating the Board

 Let's first write some dummy markup for now so we can better visualize what we're about to do: